QingyuanYuu/QingyuanYuu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Mathematics-Computer Science student at UC San Diego, passionate about data science, programming, and investment analysis.
-With a strong academic foundation in Mathematics and Computer Science, I have developed skills in Python, Java, MATLAB, pyTorch and so on.
-I also have experience in financial analysis and data processing.
+I am a Mathematics-Computer Science student at UC San Diego, passionate about data science, programming, and computational biology.
+With a strong foundation in Mathematics and Computer Science, I have developed expertise in Python, Java, MATLAB, PyTorch, and various data processing tools.
+My experience also extends to financial analysis and data-driven decision-making.

 Currently, I am actively involved in the Chinese Global Conference and further developing my Data Structures and Algorithms knowledge.
-My goal is to explore opportunities in computer vision, AI, and data science research, applying analytical and technical skills to solve real-world problems.
+My goal is to explore opportunities in computer vision, AI, and data science research, applying analytical and technical skills to solve real-world problems, including genomics and medical research.

+I am eager to explore opportunities in computer vision, AI, and bioinformatics research, where I can integrate machine learning, statistical analysis, and mathematical modeling to solve real-world problems in genetics and healthcare.

-I’m always eager to learn, collaborate, and take on new challenges—let’s connect! 🚀
+I’m always excited to learn, collaborate, and take on new challenges—let’s connect! 🚀

 Here is my LinkedIn [Qingyuan Yu]([https://fontawesome.com/](https://www.linkedin.com/in/qingyuan-yu-955344305/))!